More rain brought us to an unexpected bus stop.

 A duck and its four ducklings seemed to live somewhere near the bus shelter, given they spent a lot of time wandering around the area, crossing the road several times.
 One of the ducklings was clearly the runt of the litter, usually lagging behind its siblings.
 It had at least one near-miss from a car driving by.
 Its luck ran out at some point, though.
 We didn’t notice it when it happened, but whlie we were chatting with a local who was also catching the bus, it got smushed by a car.

 It took us about an hour to return to Auckland from Waiwera.
 Upon arriving, I discovered my sunglasses had fallen off my pack somewhere, probably on the first of the two busses we took coming back to the city.
-The sun’s pretty bright here (when it’s not blocked by rain clouds), so that immediately became a priority to deal with now that we’re back in the city a couple of days earlier than planned.
+The sun’s pretty bright in New Zealand (when it’s not blocked by rain clouds), so that immediately became a priority to deal with now that we’re back in the city a couple of days earlier than planned.

 In Auckland, it was cloudy, but not rainy.
 We draped the tent’s rain fly over an outdoor couch on CareFree’s balcony, and set out some other wet things (like our boots) to dry.
-It was fairly windy, which helped, try things out.
+It was fairly windy, which helped dry things out.
 Unfortunately, I didn’t notice when the rain started, so tent’s drying-out was pretty much undone.
 Later, the rainstorm from further north reached the city and started pouring — we would have had to hike through that a few hours earlier — which confirmed to us that coming back to Auckland was the right idea.

 Tomorrow, we’re not entirely sure what we’re going to do yet, but given the timing on the tides, we’ll probably hike a section of trail in Auckland city.